jhdonghj/jhdonghj/README.md

 This is a developer as well as an active competitive programmer from China.

-- C/C++ / python / java / haskell / coq
+- C/C++ / python / java / rust / coq
 - vim / VSCode

 <!--